Learning to Learn Words from Visual Scenes: Appendix

 \subsection{EPIC-Kitchens Train-Test Split}

 The EPIC-Kitchens dataset does not provide action narrations for its test set, which we need for evaluation.
-We therefore create our own train-test split from the dataset.
+We therefore create our own train-test split from the dataset following their conventions.
 We aim to generate an 80-20 train-test split.
 We select a small subset of verbs and nouns to remove entirely from the training set, as well as verb-noun compositions.
 We remove around 4\% of nouns and verbs and withhold them for testing, and around 10\% of all compositions.
 These are not uniformly distributed, and removing a verb or noun entirely from the training set often results in withholding a disproportionate amount of data.
 Therefore, with these parameters, we end up with around a 81-19 split.
-We release the complete dataset split, as well as code for training with it, to facilitate future research in this area.
+We will release this dataset splits for others to build on our this work.

-Below, we list the words and compositions that are withheld from the training set, but present during testing.
+Below, we list the words and compositions that are withheld from the training set, but present during test.

 \end{minipage} \end{minipage} \\ \end{minipage}